 However, Darren Sammy faced all odds, stood firm and made 60 runs to revive their inning.

 White was all praise for Sammy.
 "It was a great innings, wasn't it.
-After that start it was a really good batting effort by the tail to get to 140-odd," White said.
+After that start it was a really good batting effort by the tail to get to 140-odd," White told IPLT20.com

 "Darren Sammy was excellent again and he was well supported by Mishy (Amit Mishra) and Ashish Reddy as well so that was good," he added.